 - 1. Emission Controls Emissions from the emergency diesel engine-gen-sets shall be controlled by the following: - a.
-Nitrogen oxides (NO_x) emissions from each emergency diesel engine gen-set (Ref.
+Nitrogen oxides (NO_X) emissions from each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 44, T1 and T2) shall be controlled by electronic fuel injection, turbocharged engines, and after coolers.
-The permittee shall maintain documentation that demonstrates the control devices have been installed on each emergency diesel engine gen-set. - b.
-Carbon monoxide (CO) emissions, particulate matter (PM10/PM{2.5}) emissions, volatile organic compounds (VOC) emissions, nitrogen oxide (NO_x) emissions (as NO2), and visible emissions from the emergency diesel engine gen-sets (Ref.
+1 through 35) shall be controlled by engine design. - b.
+Carbon monoxide (CO) emissions, particulate matter (PM10/PM{2.5}) emissions, volatile organic compounds (VOC) emissions, nitrogen oxide (NO_X) emissions (as NO2), and visible emissions from the emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 44, T1 and T2) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
+1 through 35) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
 In addition, the permittee may only change those settings that are permitted by the manufacturer and do not degrade the air emissions from the emergency diesel engine gen-sets.